 TL;DR: Revenue recognition is when you’re allowed to count revenue on your financial statements.
 For SaaS companies, you recognize revenue as you deliver service, not when customers pay.
 Sign a $12K annual contract and you recognize $1K monthly over 12 months, even if the customer paid upfront.
 This creates a gap between cash (in your bank account now) and revenue (recognized over time).
+The SaaS business model, with its recurring subscriptions and service delivery over time, requires a different approach to revenue recognition than traditional product sales.
 Understanding this difference prevents cash flow disasters and keeps you compliant with accounting standards that investors and auditors expect.

 Every month, we talk with founders who confuse bookings, revenue, and cash.
 They think they’re the same thing.
 They’re not, and mixing them up creates problems ranging from incorrect forecasts to failed audits.